bugbiteme/EX280-study/README.md

 ---
 Topics not covered here that you should still study for

-- Install a Helm chard and deploy an app with it
+- Install a Helm chart and deploy an app with it
 - associate key/value secret for application
 - LimitRanges
 - install openshift operators (via web console)